UBC-MDS/ellognea-smwatts-student-performance/doc/student_perf_report.md

 The null hypothesis is that the mean math grade for male and female students is equal, whereas the alternative hypothesis is that they are not.
 Since the distributions are similar, a two tail test was selected.
 Additionally, a Welch t-test was selected because the samples have unequal variances.

-Table 2: Hypothesis test results for *H*<sub>0</sub>: mean of female student math grades = mean of male student math grades
+Table 2: Hypothesis test results for *H*<sub>0</sub>: mean of female student math grades = mean of male student math grades.
+P-value indicates that gender has a statistically significant result on the mean math grade.

 | method                  | alternative |   p.value|
 |:------------------------|:------------|---------:|
 | Welch Two Sample t-test | two.sided   |  0.039577|

 The resulting p-value from the Welch two sample t-test (which was selected to compare the two means) is 0.039577.
 To be 95% confident in the findings of this t-test an alpha value of 0.05 is selected.
-Therefore, since the p-value is less than alpha (at 0.039577), the null hypothesis is rejected and the alternative hypothesis is accepted.
+Therefore, since the p-value is less than alpha (at 0.039577), the null hypothesis is rejected.

-The p-value increases to 0.0533 when the 38 students who scored 0% in their final math grade are dropped from the dataset, which is not a major difference.
+Furthering the analysis, when the 38 student outliers who scored 0% in their final math grade are dropped from the dataset the p-value generated is 0.05.
+This does not change the decision to reject the null hypothesis.

 The alternative hypothesis is that gender does have an impact on the mean grade obtained by students at these two Portuguese schools.
-This is a disappointing finding in the hope for gender equality.
+Rejecting the null hypothesis is a disappointing finding in the hope for gender equality.

 ### Limitations and future directions